Using the Editor

 From your dashboard, click “Open Editor” on your site card.
 This opens your

 private WordPress in a new tab.
-The URL is a random subdomain
+The URL is a random path under the Stelae domain

 Access is protected by a unique editor link that you can find on your site card in the dashboard.
 Share this link with anyone who should be able to edit the site.
-You can regenerate the link at any time from the dashboard, which immediately invalidates the old one.
+You can regenerate the link at any time from the dashboard, which immediately invalidates the old link and revokes any active editor sessions.

 Themes